 Doesn't it ever occur to you how obscene it is that the notion of poles and wires outside your home have not changed, have not been improved or advanced since Edison wired J.P.
 Morgan's home in NYC?
 By golly it's time for a change in the national sentiment, away from an oil-based imported energy consumption, away from the minimum nutrition of fast food outlets, from the fertilizers and steroid-fed livestock and GMO vegetables and while we're at it, from the chain box stores that have homogenized our choices and robbed us of the once healthy, thriving downtowns?
 It's scary how this dilemma is not even recognized by so many Americans as a dilemma at all.
 Why, in Kentucky they are proud of their fast food options and their Wall Marts, while turning a blind eye to the rampant decimation of their once thriving little villages, boarded up for twenty years now.

-Standard Disclaimer: The above rambling rant is an opinionated offering by Adlai Means and does not neccessarily represent the views of the incorporated entity of Prowell Woodworks.
+Standard Disclaimer: The above rambling rant is an opinionated offering by Adlai Means and does not necessarily represent the views of the incorporated entity of Prowell Woodworks.

-This is covered in detail on both the Installation Guide and Product Specifications, as well as the Gate Column General Information and Cost Page.
+This is covered in detail on Product Specifications, as well as the Gate Column General Information and Cost Page.
 The Columns arrive as 3-sided assemblies that are simply slipped around your post, insuring your wiring is fed out at the bottom before mounting the fourth side to the assembly with the provided screws and plugs in the pre-bored holes.
 Depending on the post size, the inside of the columns are fitted with spacer blocks to insure a semi-snug fit around 4x4 or 6x6 posts.
-Pre-bored holes are scheduled for mounting screws thrugh the columns, therough the spacer blocks, and into the posts.
+Pre-bored holes are scheduled for mounting screws through the columns, through the spacer blocks, and into the posts.

 Didn't I just address this concern in the above item?
 So I need to repeat myself.
 The columns arrive as 3-sided assemblies.
 The fourth side is mounted once the Column has been slipped around your post and secured to your post.
 For wood posts, the columns are secured using the provided screws and pre-bored holes.
 For steel posts, it is necessary use the provided bolts, set to the pre-bored holes but requiring you to drill through the steel post on site.
 Okay, maybe I didn't cover it quite so thoroughly in the above item.
 I apologize.